Freediving Clubs in Melbourne

 Southern Freedivers

-Melbourne's most established spearfishing club, running since 1994 with around seventy financial members.
+Melbourne's most established spearfishing club, running since 1994 with around 70 financial members.
+Based in south-east Melbourne.

-- Best for: Spearfishers looking for a community and competitions
+- Best for: Spearfishers looking for a competitive community in south-east Melbourne

 Club Spearfish